MauriceDT/ditiseen/README.md

 - Added comments to .scss files

-- Added 'partials' folder to project, 'header' and 'footer' partials have been made.
+- Added 'partials' folder to project, 'header' and 'footer' partials have been made

 - CSS href added to header